simeononsecurity/simeononsecurity.ch/content/articles/the-evolution-of-cryptography-in-modern-security/index.en.md

 ### Renaissance Era Contributions

 During the Renaissance era, cryptography saw significant advancements in **encryption** techniques and **cipher** systems.
 Cryptographers of this period focused on developing more complex and secure methods to protect sensitive information.
 The use of _polyalphabetic ciphers_ became prevalent, allowing for stronger encryption through the use of multiple alphabets.
-Additionally, the introduction of _codebreaking techniques_ and the study of _cryptanalysis_ laid the foundation for modern cryptographic methods.
+Also, the introduction of _codebreaking techniques_ and the study of _cryptanalysis_ laid the foundation for modern cryptographic methods.
 These developments paved the way for the evolution of **cryptography** in modern security practices.

 * The Renaissance era marked a shift towards more sophisticated encryption methods.
 * Polyalphabetic ciphers introduced stronger encryption through the use of multiple alphabets.